nebomuk/TAsteroids/README.md

 # TAsteroids

-TAsteroids inspired 2D arcade game written in C++ and the Qt Framework.
+TAsteroids is an arcade game inspired by the classic Asteroids game written in C++, Javascript and QML.

-Requires at least Qt 5.8 or newer to compile.

 ## Supported Platforms
-Any Qt: Windows, Linux, macOS, Android
+Any of the platforms supported by Qt: Windows, Linux, macOS, Android

+## Installation

+Windows: Binary releases can be found on the releases page of this github repository

+Linux: Building from source requires at least Qt 5.8 or newer.

+It can be build using the QtCreator IDE.

+Android: Install it from the Play Store

 <a href='https://play.google.com/store/apps/details?id=com.blogspot.tasteroids&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play'
 src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height=90px /></a>

+## Building

+### Linux
+Requires at least Qt 5.8 or greater to build.

+### Windows
+Recommended Qt versions to build from source via MinGW and MSVC2017 include Qt 5.8 - Qt 5.10.
+As of March 2020, Qt for Windows > 5.11 suffers from various bugs in Qt 3D and QtJSEngine that will cause runtime errors.

 ## Screenshots